Blog Template Theology of the Body

 For God's part, the story of divine fidelity does not merely show up and stand still, containing and maintaining that which was desired.
 Rather, the story speeds up as it goes, urgently disclosing the full nature of the divine Person who has promised, hastening towards the vowed end, that anticipated bridal banquet.
 It is to the increasingly needy that He becomes most ardently faithful.
 It is always in our saddened, weakest state that He will show Himself most strong, in His rushing and passionate and enduring fidelity.

-"Look down upon me, good and gentle Jesus, while before your face I humble kneel and with burning soul, pray and beseech you to fix in my heart lively sentiments of faith, hope, and love, true contrition for my sins, and a firm purpose of amendment, while I contemplate with great love and tender pity your five most precious wounds..."
+"Look down upon me, good and gentle Jesus, while before your face I humbly kneel and with burning soul, pray and beseech you to fix in my heart lively sentiments of faith, hope, and love, true contrition for my sins, and a firm purpose of amendment, while I contemplate with great love and tender pity your five most precious wounds..."

 Wednesday, August 10, 2011